-The Plan, by reference, lists all executory contracts and unexpired leases that the Debtor will assume under the Plan.
-All such contracts appear in Schedule G located in the Appendix.
+The Plan lists all executory contracts and unexpired leases that the Debtor will assume under the Plan.
 Assumption means that the Debtor has elected to continue to perform the obligations under such contracts and unexpired leases, and to cure defaults of the type that must be cured under the Code, if any.
-All such contracts and leases are not in default.